 It’s also about realizing the full potential of your life in Berlin

-German classes is clearly the best way to learn German in Berlin :
+German classes is the #1 solution to learn German in Berlin:

 Sometimes, a good old teacher-pupil situation is best to learn German in Berlin.
 Fortunately, there is a good range at hand since a lot of expats have been moving to the city the past few years.
 In almost all of them, you can sign-up for a free trial class to get a sense of your level & see for yourself if the teaching method suits you.
 Mind also that some schools will require from you to buy some specifics material like books to follow the course.

-- Numerous private schools are taking the more interactive road, with smaller groups focused on getting some practical sentences in.
-Price differs a lot depending on the type of classes:
+Numerous private schools are taking the more interactive road, with smaller groups focused on getting some practical sentences in.
+This is probably a good pick if you are shy or if you want to progress faster with a more driven approach.
+Prices differ a lot depending on the type of classes and across schools too.
+This is a selection:

 To learn German in Berlin in a group is not something for you?
 Group work might not simply be the right method for some people.
 For them, private sessions with a dedicated teacher is just the right thing to get you going in the beginning or sharpen those der-die-das rules.
 There are different ways to find a German teacher in Berlin like Facebook groups or inserts on Craigslist.
 You might also consider platforms like TeacherFinder who connect students with their teachers depending on levels, skill sets & focus area.
 Simply enter your preferences for schedules and pay your teacher when you meet them the first time.
 It’s really a flexible solution to find the right German teacher in Berlin for your needs.